Student Rights & Responsibilities

 Students have the right to exercise their full rights as citizens without interference or fear of college disciplinary action.

-Lewis-Clark State College is committed to maintaining a working and learning environment that is free from unlawful discrimination and to providing an environment that emphasizes the dignity and worth of every member of its community.
+LC State is committed to maintaining a working and learning environment that is free from unlawful dis- crimination and to providing an environment that emphasizes the dignity and worth of every member of its community.
 Such an environment is necessary to maintain a healthy learning, working, and living atmosphere because discrimination undermines human dignity, mutual respect, and the positive connection among all people at our college.
 LC State will not discriminate on the basis of race, color, religion, creed, age, sex/gender (including gender identity, sexual orientation, and pregnancy), national origin, physical or mental disability, marital status, protected veteran status, and/or genetic information.
-Additionally, LC State will not tolerate any form of discrimination, harassment, or retaliation against any member of the LC State community, and will take appropriate action against a student or college employee who are found to have engaged in discriminatory or retaliatory conduct.
+Additionally, LC State will not tolerate any form of discrimination, harassment, or retaliation against any member of the LC State community, and will take appropriate action against a student or college employee who is found to have engaged in discriminatory or retaliatory conduct.

 • Hostile Environment (Policies and Procedures Manual – Policy 3.110):

-Sexual harassment creates a hostile environment when it is sufficiently severe, persistent, or pervasive and has the purpose or effect of unreasonably interfering with, denying, or limited employment opportunities or the ability to participate in or benefit from any College education, social, and/or residential program.
+Sex-based harassment creates a hostile environment when it is sufficiently severe, persistent, or pervasive and has the purpose or effect of unreasonably interfering with, denying, or limited employment opportunities or the ability to participate in or benefit from any College education, social, and/or residential program.

 • Quid Pro Quo (this for that)

-Quid pro quo sexual harassment occurs when employment or academic decision resulting in a significant change in status are based on an employee or student’s submission to, or rejection, of unwelcome verbal or physical sexual conduct.
+Quid pro quo sex-based harassment occurs when employment or academic decision resulting in a significant change in status are based on an employee or student’s submission to, or rejection, of unwelcome verbal or physical sexual conduct.
 Examples include, but are not limited to:

 1. Requiring sexual favor in exchange for hiring, a promotion, a raise or a grade.